Claudia Haas Plays

 Area Staging

-Read for free: Kafka and the Doll
+Read for free full length: Kafka and the Doll

-Read for free: Kafka and the Doll
+Read for free one-act: Kafka and the Doll One Act

 FUMBLE AND THE FAIRIES